The increasing sophistication of AI in content moderation

 Introducing a human touch

-But that isn’t to say AI-enabled content moderation is without its limitations.
+AI-enabled content moderation does have limitations.
 Brands can learn how to train AI systems to spot harmful images — but human oversight helps determine the context of potentially harmful text, and human-led data annotation ensures the placements of metadata tags to the original dataset, which provides a layer of richer information to support machine learning.

 “It’s useful to have humans-in-the-loop,” Duffy says.
 “If you think about graphic violence in a video game or a screen capture versus in real life, it can be relatively hard for AI to distinguish sometimes.”
 The same, he notes, is true of what people define as appropriate or inappropriate levels of violence.
 “There are boundaries,” Duffy continues, “and AI and humans need to work in tandem to identify them.”